retaildevcrews/helium-typescript/README.md

 * **inversify-restify-utils** which has a high severity [vulnerability](https://www.npmjs.com/advisories/1171) (Regular Expression Denial of Service) due to a dependency on an older version of restify.
 This is being tracked in the appropriate github repo with [this issue](https://github.com/inversify/InversifyJS/issues/1158).

 * **yargs-parser** which has a low severity [vulnerability](https://www.npmjs.com/advisories/1500) (Prototype Pollution) due to a dependency on the current version of gulp.
-The NPM owner has determined "This 'vulnerability' does not have any attack vector in our software".
+The npm owner of gulp, the package that introduces the dependency, determined "This 'vulnerability' does not have any attack vector in our software".
 More on this issue can be [found here](https://github.com/gulpjs/gulp/issues/2438).

 ## Setup